Architects (British band): Holy Hell (2017–2019)

 On 7 March 2017, Daniel P. Carter released an episode of his SWIM (Someone Who Isn't Me) podcast with Dan Searle, through which Dan spoke out about his brother Tom's death for the first time and how he dealt with his illness.
 During which, he also explained that both he and Tom wrote songs for a new album together before his death, and music has been written since.
 On 24 August, the band won "Best Album" at the inaugural Heavy Music Awards in London for All Our Gods Have Abandoned Us.
 On the same day, the band also announced dates of a headline European tour, which includes their first ever arena date on UK shores, and by extension their biggest headline show to date.

 On 6 September, Architects released a single titled "Doomsday".
 The single is the first material to be released by the band since the passing of Searle, and features new lead guitarist Josh Middleton in the music video.
 The song was released shortly after the band announced that they were beginning to work on new material.
-Dan Searle confirmed that "Doomsday" is a song that Tom Searle was unable to finish before passing away, and also acts as their "way of showing everyone that there's still a future."
+Dan Searle confirmed that "Doomsday" is a song that Tom Searle was unable to finish before dying, and also acts as their "way of showing everyone that there's still a future."
 The following day, Architects confirmed that Josh Middleton had become a full-time member of the band.

 On 12 September 2018, the band announced that they will be releasing their eighth album, titled Holy Hell, on 9 November 2018.
 On the same day, the band released the album's first single, "Hereafter".
 On 3 October, the band released their second single, "Royal Beggars", and on 28 October, their third single, "Modern Misery".

 In 2019, the band was nominated for three Kerrang!
 Awards, 'Best Album', 'Best British Act', and 'Best British Live Act'.
 On 19 June, the band won the 'Best British Live Act' for the second year straight.